 Line 51 describes them as Stonecats in Lake Champlain, but is that accurate?
 Is “Lake Champlain Stonecat” an accepted name?

 Response: We know it is a stacked modifier, but the construct is not typically confusing to most readers.
 We have changed to “Stonecat populations in Lake Champlain.”
+We made similar changes when referring specifically to Stonecat from the LaPlatte River or Great Chazy River.

 Methods: Line 86.
 I also assume the conservation status of the species prohibited methods that might result in severe injuries or mortalities?